Docker

 docker-compose up -d -

-Set some directory permissions (your may have to enter your root password):
+Set some directory permissions (you may have to enter your root password):

 sudo touch app/logs/userfrosting.log sudo chown -R $USER: . sudo chmod 777 app/{logs,cache,sessions} -